abdolence/redacter-rs/README.md

 ### Gemini LLM

-To be able to use GCP DLP you need to:
+To be able to use Gemini as DLP/redacter you need to:

 - authenticate using `gcloud auth application-default login --client-id-file=<client_secret-file>.json` or provide a service account key